Professional Letter of Recommendation Template + Biotech Letter Example

 This letter is usually given by a mentor, supervisor, professor, client or colleague stating how someone is suitable for the work they are applying for.

-The format of a professional recommendation letter follows a standard business letter format.
+A professional letter of recommendation template follows a standard business letter format.
 It should be written on just one page.
 It needs to have a business letterhead, author’s name, title and contact information.
 It also needs to have an introduction, a formal recommendation and an invitation to contact the author if the new employer has any questions about the job candidate.
 Lastly, just how any formal letter ends, it is concluded with the name and signature.

 The content of the recommendation should be showcasing a person’s strengths and examples of those strengths.
 It should contain the What, When, Where, Why and How: what makes this person recommendable, when and where have you worked with this person, why are you willing to give him a commendation and how did he/she impressed you the most.